Sunday, November 30, 2025

 There are no cross-overs, i.e, where we have a relationship that is both paternal and maternal for us both at the same time.

-Curious too, is our ancestor mutual Walter Palmer (with Dan's four lines of descent from Walter), has two individual lines down to Dan, with one being one for his mom and one for his biological father.
+Curious too, is our ancestor mutual Walter Palmer (with Dan's four lines of descent from Walter), has two individual lines down to Dan, with one being one for his mom and one for his father's biological father.

 I found it cool that there are also a couple of multi-generational relationships here, as with the Thomas Brown and the Henry Collins families, that extended the connections to Dan and me even further.
 It was interesting for me personally that Dan is related to three of my four grandparents, so I wondered why not the fourth?